fadiga/debt/README.rst

-ANM
+DEBT
 ===

-ANM is a simple desktop application used to track expenses on accounts credited periodicaly.
+DEBT is a simple desktop application used to track expenses on accounts credited periodicaly.

 It's main purpose is to be used at government agencies receiving bugets.